andberg/digital-accessibility-classroom/README.md

 ### Acknowledgements

 Thanks to [stellitzab](https://github.com/stellitzab) who's allowed me to fork her project for this workshop 🙌.
-And thans to Hampus Sethfors from [Axesslabs](https://axesslab.com) for many of the usefulls links.
+And thanks to Hampus Sethfors from [Axesslabs](https://axesslab.com) for many of the usefull links.

 # Accessiblity Classroom Exercise

 This project includes a bunch of accessibility flaws and is thereby great to practice your skills at finding accessibility-bugs on.
-The goal is to adapt the page to make the content accessible for users with screen readers or users only able to navigate with the keyboard for example.
+The goal is to adapt the page to make the content accessible for all users.

+## Bug Hunting!

+The challenge, if you choose to accept it, is to look through this [WCAG Checklist](https://www.digitala11y.com/wcag-checklist/) and review this application.
+Take one critera at the time and see if it's applicable to this application and if it is does the application fulfill the criteria or not.
+And if it doesn't, can you fix it in the code?

 ## Requirements